NTSB Report in Fatal Bus-Truck Crash Identifies Problem in Commercial Bus Flammability Standards

 Lack of Pre-Trip Safety Briefings & Inadequate Design Problems Endanger Commercial Bus Passengers

-NTSB’s investigation also focused in on the fact that both the original bus driver and the relief driver both failed to provide passengers with required safety information.
-That is, neither driver played the pre-recorded safety information that is provided by the company.
-Additionally the passengers did not receive information about the seat belts that were installed in the newly built bus.
+NTSB’s investigation also focused on the fact that both the original bus driver and the relief driver both failed to provide passengers with required safety information.
+That is, neither driver takes the pre-recorded safety information that is provided by the company.
+Additionally, the passengers did not receive information about the seat belts that were installed in the newly built bus.
 Finally, passengers who survived the post-crash fire reported that they and many others panicked when the front exit of the bus was damaged.

 The interior design of the bus also complicated evacuation efforts.
 Problems noted by NTSB included: